ConnorH14/student-workbook/src/reflections/wk5/day2.md

 > What are some of the challenges faced when deciding how to manage a many-to-many relationship that ultimately drive your decision on how to create it?

+Many to many relationships are tricky because they are easy to implement incorrectly and the amount of data managed can quikcly increase and become overwhelming.

 > [Burger Server](https://github.com/ConnorH14/burger-server)